A desingularization of Kontsevich's compactification of twisted cubics in $V_5$: Irreducible components of the Kontsevich space

 \section{Irreducible components of the Kontsevich space}

-Let us recall that $\cM(V_5)$ is the moduli space of stable maps $f:C\lr V_5$ with $g(C)=0$ and $\deg(f^*\cO_X(1))=3$.
+Let us recall that $\cM(V_5):=\cM(V_5,3)$ is the moduli space of stable maps $f:C\lr V_5$ with $g(C)=0$ and $\deg(f^*\cO_X(1))=3$.
 The smooth rational curve component in $\cM(V_5)$ is denoted by $\bM(V_5)$.
 There may be extra connected components because the moduli space $\cM(V_5)$ is not a smooth stack (Remark \ref{extob}).
-The goal of this section is to prove the following proposition. \begin{proposition} Let $\cZ$ be the universal subscheme of the Hilbert scheme $\bH_1(V_5)$ of lines in $V_5$. \begin{enumerate} \item The stable map space $\cM(V_5)$ consists of two irreducible components: $\bM(V_5)$ and the relative stable maps space $\cM(\cZ)$ over $\bH_1(V_5)$. \item The intersection part $\bM(V_5)$ and $\cM(\cZ)$ is the relative stable map space over the locus of non-free lines in $V_5$. \end{enumerate} \end{proposition} In \cite[Theorem 7.9]{LT17}, the authors proved that item (1) of Proposition \ref{mainprop2} holds for any degree $d\geq2$.
-But the proof of the below is different with theirs under the knowledge of the author.
-Furthermore, item (2) of Proposition \ref{mainprop2} seems to be new one.
+The goal of this section is to prove the following proposition. \begin{proposition} Let $\cZ$ be the universal subscheme of the Hilbert scheme $\bH_1(V_5)$ of lines in $V_5$. \begin{enumerate} \item The stable map space $\cM(V_5)$ consists of two irreducible components: $\bM(V_5)$ and the relative stable maps space $\cM(\cZ)$ over $\bH_1(V_5)$. \item The intersection part $\bM(V_5)$ and $\cM(\cZ)$ is the relative stable map space over the locus of non-free lines in $V_5$. \end{enumerate} \end{proposition} Lehmann and Tanimoto \cite[Theorem 7.9]{LT17} proved that item (1) of Proposition \ref{mainprop2} holds for any degree $d\geq2$.
+However, the proof we present below differs from theirs to the best of the author’s knowledge.
+Furthermore, item (2) of Proposition \ref{mainprop2} seems to be new.